JuanXie19/spaDesign/README.md

 ## How to use `spaDesign`

-Details can be find here: [spaDesign vignette](https://htmlpreview.github.io/?https://github.com/JuanXie19/JuanXie19.github.io/blob/main/spaDesign_vignette.html)
+Details can be found here: [spaDesign vignette](https://htmlpreview.github.io/?https://github.com/JuanXie19/package-vignettes/blob/main/spaDesign_vignette.html)